Tragic faces of the deadly US flu outbreak

 But two days later, the 51-year-old died.

-After she was admitted to the hospital, the Needham, Mass., resident was diagnosed with the flu which quickly turned into other illnesses.
+After she was admitted to the hospital, the Needham, Massachussets, resident was diagnosed with the flu which quickly turned into other illnesses.

 "She had the flu and she also developed a bacterial infection.
 It was really severe and caused severe pneumonia," her husband, Matt Ching, told WCVB.
 He said that he wasn't sure if his wife got the flu shot this year or not.